 According to the Centers for Disease Control and Prevention, extreme heat causes an average of 658 deaths per year in the United States.
+You can access their infographic on the topic here.
 That’s more than many natural disasters in this country!
 No one is more at risk from heat exhaustion and heat stroke than the elderly and those with chronic medical conditions.
 Here are some ways to avoid heat exhaustion in seniors in Bay Ridge.

 Protect yourself this summer season by following these guidelines.